-Bridgeport ended the 2018 season as the 31st national champion in the history of DII women’s soccer.
+Grand Valley State made DII women's soccer history in 2019.
+By winning the 2019 DII tournament, it gave the Lakers six nation championships, the most ever in the history of the sport.
 Since Cal State East Bay rose victorious as the first national champion in 1988, defeating Barry 1-0, five programs have racked up multiple championships.

 That 1988 title was the only one for Cal State East Bay, but Barry would respond, winning the very next season and quickly becoming the first program with multiple national championships.
 Here’s a look at the programs that have the most DII women’s soccer titles.

-The Lakers are the current form of a dynasty, appearing in seven of the last nine national title matches, winning five of them over a seven-year span.
+The Lakers are the current form of a dynasty, appearing in nine of the last eleven national title matches, winning their historic sixth in 2019.
 Grand Valley State nearly pulled off the four-peat in 2016, losing to Western Washington in the finals by a score of 3-2.
 The NCAA DII record books are littered with team stats and some of the best individual players in the sport's history that came from this big run that doesn’t seem to have an end in sight.

 Franklin Pierce, 5 (1994-97, 99)